Last Updated on October 9, 2024 by teamobn

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎

-Thanks to Little Dog Vintage for this great project.
-You can get the step-by-step instructions here
+Thanks to Little Dog Vintage for their free murphy bunk bed plans.
+You can get the step-by-step instructions here…

 Choosing the Right Materials for Your Murphy Bed

-One of the most important things to consider with your Murphy bed project is selecting the appropriate materials.
+One of the most important things to consider with your murphy bunk bed plans woodworking task is selecting the appropriate materials.
 Your Murphy bed’s durability and lifespan are affected by the wood and parts used to build it.
 The right materials and parts lets you create the best possible bed.

 Wood Selection